PixelSaver/black-pixhole/README.md

 ### Play

 If you still insist on building this unoptimized mess, go ahead.
-Oh, but the release version is [here](https://pixelsaver.github.io/black-pixhole/)
+Oh, but the release (web) version is [here](https://pixelsaver.github.io/black-pixhole/).
+For the newer, compute version, check the releases tab

 1. Install Godot 4.5
 2. Download and unzip the code